Frances Drake: Personal life

-On February 12, 1939, Drake married Cecil Howard (1908–1985), second son of Henry Howard, 19th Earl of Suffolk.
+On February 12, 1939, Drake married Hon.
+Cecil Howard (1908–1985), second son of Henry Howard, 19th Earl of Suffolk.
 Howard disapproved of her career, and she retired from the screen when he received his inheritance.
-After Howard's death in 1985, she married David Brown in 1992; he died in 2009.
+After Howard's death, she married David Brown in 1992; he died in 2009.

 Recognition

 She has a star in the Motion Picture section of the Hollywood Walk of Fame, located at 6821 Hollywood Boulevard.

 She has a school named after her in Leominster, Massachusetts.

 Death

 Drake died in Irvine, California, on January 18, 2000, aged 87.
 She is interred in Section 8 Garden of Legends in the Hollywood Forever Cemetery, Hollywood, California.